ahkohd/tauri-toolkit/libs/menubar/README.md

 #[derive(Serialize, Deserialize, Debug, Clone)]
 pub struct Menubar {
     height: f64,
-    scale_factor: f64,
 }
 ```
 It includes the following fields:
 - `height`: the height of the menubar
-- `scale_factor`: the scaling factor of the monitor's resolution

 #### Menubar Methods